 Swivle takes care of the backup of all the other relevant data from your Swivle environment.
-We make hourly backups of your configuration and all the information about your files (metadata, location, folder structure, etc.) These hourly backups are stored on S3 to make them redundantly available.
+We make hourly backups of your configuration and all the information about your files (metadata, location, folder structure, and so on).
+These hourly backups are stored on S3 to make them redundantly available.

 Any and all data sent to Swivle services is encrypted using the TLS standard before leaving your device.
-This is the same standard used to encrypt your browser connections to secure (HTTPS) websites.
+This is the same standard used to encrypt your Web browser connections to secure (HTTPS) web sites.

 We do use external parties for the analysis of the usage of our applications.
-In these tools, we don’t have access to your files, which means that information like file names, thumbnails, previews and metadata is obscured.
+In these tools, we do not have access to your files, which means that information like file names, thumbnails, previews, and metadata is obscured.